dwyl/phase-three/braga/research.md

 ### Braga

-The cheapest hostel in Braga is €9/night for a dorm
+The cheapest hostel in Braga is €9/night for a dorm.
 We need to visit it to observe their facilities ...

 ### Regulations